openSUSE/ap4rc/README_DOVECOT.md

 **ALWAYS TEST** the configuration does what you expect!

 Dovecot's authentication config can get awkward when using multiple passdbs.
-It's possible to accidentally configure, for example, a passdb that allows ANY password!
+It's possible to accidentally configure, for example, a passdb that allows ANY password, or for dovecot to accept mail for non-existent users.

 ## Username formats